 God bless the private landowners who look past our shortcomings and permit us to fish on their land.

 Less we forget, the fish belongs to the public.
 Born, reared, fed and stocked by volunteers and public officials spending public money.
 This put and take fishery is okay most of the time, except when the "fish-catching" is sold for big bucks to Joe Angler's rich cousin casting on a private lease!
 Many a beer has been guzzled at the Avonia tavern while anglers try to think of a way to keep those public fish in public water, or come up with legal means to force private landowners to give up their property rights.
 After a night of serious thought and drinking, none of Joe's ideas make any sense when he sobers up the next day.

 Believer me, I have no solution.
 I am worried about politicians thinking their way through this "catch-22".
 When is more government ever a good strategy?

 Get ready!
 Another bunch of public fish are gathering for the annual run up Lake Erie's public and private streams.
-I plan to fish the public water and forget about the ones that get past me and end up on the Green property!
+I plan to fish the public water and forget about the ones that get past me and end up on the private property!
 I suggest you do the same.

 If this post creates more questions in your mind, drop a note to j